Lighting Lane Premier Pass vs Express Pass

 Worth Your Money?

-Disney’s line skipping options are priced to discourage its use – Disney wants guests to either use the Lightning Lane Multi Pass and Single Pass options or spend way more money on a VIP Tour of the parks.
+Disney’s line skipping options are priced to discourage their use; Disney wants guests to either use the Lightning Lane Multi Pass and Single Pass options or spend way more money on a VIP Tour of the parks.
 The pricing of LLPP feels more like an offering to guests who either couldn’t book or balk at the price of a VIP Tour.
-Compare this to Express Pass which is not only more affordably priced but a complementary Express Pass which comes with select hotel stays.
+Compare this to Express Pass, which is not only more affordably priced but a complementary Express Pass that comes with select hotel stays.
 Our advice is that arriving before the park opens and using a touring plan is just as successful as buying a line-skipping pass and arriving in the middle of the morning.
-If you want to skip all the lines at WDW then price out a VIP Tour for your party vs purchasing individual LLPP for your party.
-At Universal consider staying at the Hard Rock, Royal Pacific, or Portofino Bay hotels to receive the complimentary Express Pass benefit for everyone in your room.
+If you want to skip all the lines at WDW, then price out a VIP Tour for your party vs. purchasing individual LLPP for your party.
+At Universal, consider staying at the Hard Rock, Royal Pacific, or Portofino Bay hotels to receive the complimentary Express Pass benefit for everyone in your room.

 Have you used Lightning Lane Premier Pass or Express Pass?
 Do you think they’re worth the cost?
 Leave your thoughts in the comments below!